Andrew-Pelham/enigma-rpg/docs/SRD_1.3.md

 Every dog has their day, and every character gets a chance to do something daring.
 Whenever a character fails a [*Gamble*](#gambles), their player gains a [*Blammo!
 Die*](#blammo-dice).
 There is no limit to how many [*Blammo!
 Dice*](#blammo-dice) a character may accrue, and they can be spent on any [*Gamble*](#gambles).

-To spend a [*Blammo!
+To spend [*Blammo!
 Dice*](#blammo-dice), the player must declare a unique onomatopoeia—one that hasn't been used yet by any other player.
 They then describe where that sound effect appears if the [*Gamble*](#gambles) succeeds.
 For example, a player throwing a vase at a goon might say, “PLUNK!” and narrate the moment the vase crashes into the goon's head.

 Unlike [*Lucky Save*](#lucky-saves), [*Blammo!
 Dice*](#blammo-dice) must be spent before the roll.
 If a [*Gamble*](#gambles) is already resolved, it's too late to use them.
 Once the [*Gamble*](#gambles) is rolled, the dice are cast.